yanivmo/shuz/README.md

 # shuz

-Shell scripting utilz for aficionados of aesthetic scripts.
+Shell utilz for ergonomic shell scripting.

 This is a collection of simple shell scripting utilities that I cultivated over the years of writing uncountable amount of scripts in Linux/MacOS environments.